 Professor Paulo E. Stanga

-Practises Ophthalmology and leads R&D in the independent sector as Consultant Ophthalmologist & Vitreoretinal Surgeon at London Vision Clinic & Spire Manchester Hospital and at Univ. of Manchester.
+Practises Ophthalmology and leads R&D in the independent sector as Consultant Ophthalmologist & Vitreoretinal Surgeon at London Vision Clinic & Spire Manchester Hospital.

 Previous 21 years NHS experience and over 29 years of experience in Ophthalmology.

 Former Consultant Ophthalmologist & Vitreoretinal Surgeon, Manchester Royal Eye Hospital.

 Founder and former Director of Manchester Vision Regeneration (MVR) Lab at NIHR Manchester CRF and its Clinical, Surgical and Research Fellowship Program.
 The MVR Lab focused on Innovation, developing new diagnostic and treatment devices & techniques.

 Since 1993, has worked in the development/application of new outpatient and surgical therapies & technologies.
 Principal Investigator (PI) on industry-sponsored trials and Scientific Advisor to commercial companies that develop pharmacological/surgical therapies, diagnostic/therapeutic equipment.